barrachri/christianbarra.com/content/pages/speaking.md

 ---
-title: Talks and Workshops
+title: Speaking
 description: My list of talks and workshops
 menu: main
 weight: -190
 ---

+I gave my first conference talk in 2014 and since then I have spoken at dozen of conferences and events all around the world.

-I’ve had the pleasure of speaking at design and front-end conferences all around the world.
-Contact me if you think I would make a great fit at your conference.
+If you think I would make a great fit at your conference or event contact me.

-### 2019
+##### Production-ready applications with Python

+- 🇪🇪 PyCon Estonia 2020
+- 🌐 Python Global Summit 2020

 ##### [Will Tech Save Us?](https://github.com/barrachri/Talks/tree/master/will-tech-save-us)